Park Sinchaisri

 (Wichinpong Sinchaisri | วิชินพงศ์ สินชัยศรี)

 I study the design and analysis of data-driven and human-centric solutions to problems in operations management, currently focusing on the future of work ("How do workers decide their flexible schedule?"), human-AI interfaces ("Can ML offer simple tips to help humans?"), dynamic pricing ("How to price when it affects quality perception?"), and urban analytics ("Are more social neighborhoods safer?").
-My research group, Berkeley Operations and Behavioral Analytics Lab (BOBALAB), is looking for undergraduate/graduate research assistants as well as academic/industry collaborators.
+My research group, Berkeley Operations and Behavioral Analytics Lab (BOBALAB), is looking for undergraduate/graduate research assistants as well as academic/industry collaborators; please reach out!

 I received my PhD in Operations, Information, and Decisions and AM in Statistics from The Wharton School at the University of Pennsylvania, where I was also a Wharton Social Impact Fellow, my SM in Computational Science and Engineering from MIT, and my ScB in Computer Engineering and Applied Mathematics-Economics from Brown University.
 I had also worked at Oracle, Goldman Sachs, and Deloitte Consulting.
 Growing up in Bangkok, I am a world traveller, avid foodie, and design/cities enthusiast.